mechanical-turk/cobalt-base/README.md

 Note: For the sake of brevity, this tutorial has the following command `node projectName/index.js generate something`, shortened to `... generate something`

-In this tutorial, we will create a script that dynamically generates React componens and their corresponding css files.
+In this tutorial, we will create a script that dynamically generates React components and their corresponding css files.

 - Follow the instructions at https://github.com/keremkazan/cobalt-starter to get the boilerplate code.
 - Create a file for the generator logic: `generators/component.js`